 Haem, or heme with a different colonial history, is a rather special molecule, to the point where serious people write entire books to serenade it.
 It has multiple properties which make it incredibly versatile and biologically useful.
 For example, that iron bit in the centre is hydrophilic, but the vinyl and methyl groups on the outside are hydrophobic, which makes this molecule able to fit into protein structures in a variety of ways, for example into a hydrophobic pocket which can open and close as needed (this is the basis of the effect of positive cooperativity on oxygen binding).
 Moreover, the iron ion can have six ligands, but in raw haem only has four coordinated ligands, which means it can bind two more: one is usually an imidazole side chain and the other is a gas molecule, which can be oxygen, carbon monoxide, nitric oxide, hydrogen sulfide, etc - in short it can act as a transporter for small molecules.
 On top of that, the heme iron ion can easily go back and forth between oxidation states: it can be ferric (Fe3+) or ferrous (Fe2+) and this gives it the ability to get involved in oxidation-reduction reactions.
 In the human organism, about 80% of the total haem is in haemoglobin, and most of the rest is in the liver, where it forms an integral part of the CYP450 enzyme system, not to mention electron transport chains, peroxidases, dehydrogenases, and numerous other enzymes.

-Without going on an extensive tangent on something covered well enough in another section, the following is a summary of the functions of haemoglobin, with links to wherever more detail is available.
+Without going on an extensive tangent on something covered well enough in another section, the following is a summary of the functions of haemoglobin, with the headings highlighted by links to wherever more detail is available.
 Oxygen and carbon dioxide transport are fairly straightforward and there's plenty of material to read about it (here and elsewhere).